Grsmto/simplebar/README.md

       width: 250px; /* Example of overwiting default width */
     }

-The demo bundled with TrackpadScrollEmulator demonstrates how you might dynamically alter the dimensions of `tse-scrollable` using JavaScript.
+The demo bundled with Trackpad Scroll Emulator demonstrates how you might dynamically alter the dimensions of `tse-scrollable` using JavaScript.

 ###Non-JS fallback

-TrackpadScrollEmulator hides the browser's default scrollbars, which obviously is undesirable if the user has JavaScript disabled.
+Trackpad Scroll Emulator hides the browser's default scrollbars, which obviously is undesirable if the user has JavaScript disabled.
 To restore the browser's scrollbars you can include the following `noscript` element in your document's `head`:

     <noscript>
       <style>